 Soil samples can be lab tested to find the amount of mycorrhizal fungi present.
 Here’s a few labs that provide that service:

-Mycorrhizal fungi spores can be isolated by wet-seiving and decanting methods.
+Mycorrhizal fungi spores can be isolated by wet-sieving and decanting methods.
 A bit time consuming, but fairly low tech and highly effective.

-Sucrose density gradient centrifugation, the new plate counting method, adhesion floatation technique, and the capillary rise method also are used for isolating spores. (more).
+Sucrose density gradient centrifugation, the new plate counting method, adhesion flotation technique, and the capillary rise method also are used for isolating spores. (more).

 In vitro growth of AM fungi is limited due to the fungi requiring a living host to complete it’s life cycle.
 Germinating spores in axenic conditions produces swellings that do not appear to develop into spores, however methods are being used to manipulate spores in these conditions. (more info here)

 For some plant cultivators, using commercial inoculum may be an easier option to bolster AM fungi populations.

 Commercial mycorrhizal fungi inoculant is made of freeze dried fungal propagules that come mixed into clay granules, as soluble powder, or in liquid formulations.